choveylee/ttrace/README.md

 # ttrace

-`ttrace` provides OpenTelemetry tracing helpers for Go.
+The `ttrace` module provides OpenTelemetry tracing helpers for Go.
 It bootstraps a global `TracerProvider` (`noop`, `stdout`, or OTLP/HTTP), installs W3C Trace Context and Baggage propagation, and exposes convenience helpers for span creation, context extraction and injection, HTTP instrumentation, and sampling.
 Optional Gin integration lives in a separate module (`github.com/choveylee/ttrace/gin`) so the core package does not depend on Gin.

 ## Requirements